 If the nail is minimally infected and can be managed through a gentle clearing of the nail edge they will perform this immediately.

 If the nail is more advanced with infection or pain is preventing clearing the nail edge, a local anaesthetic will be used to numb the toe, and the problematic edge will be gently trimmed away.
 To avoid future incidences of the nail ingrowing, your Podiatrist will use a chemical which will destroy the problematic nail edge to cease it from growing again.
 After this, your nail will grow back normally just without that pesky ingrown edge!
-This is an in clinic procedure and is usually completed in less than half an hour.
+This is an in clinic procedure and is usually completed in less than an hour.
 It does not involve stitches or deep cuts into the skin which results in fast healing.

 Read more about ingrown toenails here.